Francessco121/dart-embedded-config/embedded_config/README.md

 The `path` property can also be used outside of this use-case and does not require a 'parent' class to also be defined.

-> **Note:** Currently, any annotated classes which reference each other must be declared in the same Dart library.
+> **Note:** Any annotated classes which reference each other must be declared in the same Dart library.

 ## Environment variables